dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_dev_terraform_FULL_ansible.md

 grafana blocks in the yaml file.
 THe yaml file has been renamed from grafana to main-playbook.yml and has a working prometheus deployment per the notes below.
 (Both now to aws_instance EC2)

+****NOTE: the ansible prometheus is manually deployed in this dev_terraform_FULL_ansible branch using: ansible-playbook -i aws_hosts --private-key /home/ubuntu/.ssh/mtckey playbooks/main-playbook.yml as this is development code. (granfana will be re-deployed as well in this playbook)

-The grafana deployment on ansible has  been integrated with terraform and now deploys to EC2 aws_instance
+The grafana deployment on ansible has  been integrated with terraform (Compute.tf) and now deploys to EC2 aws_instance

 The master will continue on the dev_terraform_FULL_ansible  and integrate the setup with Jenkins, pipelines, etc.....